Swarthmore Summer Funding

 Step 3: Understand the FINE PRINT.

-- Number of Applications: There is no limit to the number of grants for which students can apply, but the total amount that a student may receive per summer is $4,800.
-For Summer 2021, we are, especially, encouraging students to diversify their search by exploring many different opportunities.
+- Number of Applications: There is no limit to the number of grants for which students can apply, but the total amount that a student may receive per summer is $5,200.
+We are encouraging students to diversify their search by exploring many different opportunities.

 - Filing Taxes: Students are responsible for reporting earnings to the IRS.
 If you're an international student, a portion of your stipend may be withheld.
 Please consult the Business Office and your tax professional for more information.